albertonoys/M5PORKCHOP/README.md

         HUNTING:     Camps 600ms when EAPOL burst detected (2+ frames) Catches incomplete handshakes from natural reconnects
-                     Toast on capture: "NATURAL HANDSHAKE BLESSED - RESPECT DI HERB" Passive captures get the Rastafarian blessing treatment
+                     Toast on capture: "NATURAL HANDSHAKE BLESSED - RESPECT DI HERB" passive captures get the Rastafarian blessing treatment
-        IDLE_SWEEP:  Low-priority sweep when global activity drops Checks quiet channels for sporadic beacons
+        IDLE_SWEEP:  low-priority sweep when global activity drops checks quiet channels for sporadic beacons

-    The beautiful thing about PMKID: APs just... give it to you.
-In the first message of the handshake.
-Before any client even responds.
-    You're not attacking.
-You're receiving a gift.
-Legally distinct.
+    the beautiful thing about PMKID: APs just... give it to you. in the first message of the handshake. before any client even responds. you're not attacking. you're receiving a gift. legally distinct.

-    When one drops: "BOOMBOCLAAT!
-PMKID" - the pig gets excited.
-Proper Jamaican patois.
-Jah bless di herb.
-Irie vibes confirmed.
+    when one drops: "BOOMBOCLAAT!
+PMKID" - the pig gets excited. proper Jamaican patois. jah bless di herb. irie vibes confirmed.

-    Perfect scenarios:
+    perfect scenarios:

         * Warwalking through office buildings (educational purposes)
         * Fast recon from moving vehicles (passenger seat, officer)
         * When you actually need to use the WiFi you're sniffing
         * Catching natural reconnections without forcing them
-        * Patient EAPOL capture - HUNTING state exploits client movement
+        * patient EAPOL capture - HUNTING state exploits client movement

-    Memory overhead: 750 bytes (channel stats + incomplete handshake tracking).
-Research-validated timing: 102.4ms beacon standard per Ekahau whitepaper.
-Multi-Armed Bandit approach from Berlin paper.
-    This isn't cargo cult code.
-This is informed stealth.
+    memory overhead: 750 bytes (channel stats + incomplete handshake tracking). research-validated timing: 102.4ms beacon standard per Ekahau whitepaper.
+Multi-Armed Bandit approach from Berlin paper. this isn't cargo cult code. this is informed stealth.

-    Your pig goes zen.
-Phrases like "quiet observer" and "sniff dont bite".
-    Same ASCII face, zero criminal energy.
-The piglet equivalent of yoga.
-    But it's learning.
-Adapting.
-Hunting the edges.
-Passive aggression in packet form.
+    your pig goes zen. phrases like "quiet observer" and "sniff dont bite". same ASCII face, zero criminal energy. the piglet equivalent of yoga. but it's learning. adapting. hunting the edges. passive aggression in packet form.

 ------[ 3.1.2 - Stationary Operation Tuning

-    Parked somewhere?
-Camping a target?
-Time to optimize for the kill.
+    parked somewhere? camping a target? time to optimize for the kill.

-    When you're planted, so are your targets.
-Patience pays.
-The secret
+    when you're planted, so are your targets. patience pays. the secret
-    sauce: find the clients BEFORE you start swinging.
-Targeted deauth is exponentially more effective than broadcast spam.
+    sauce: find the clients BEFORE you start swinging. targeted deauth is exponentially more effective than broadcast spam.

-    The math doesn't lie:
+    the math doesn't lie:

         +----------+------------------+-------------------+
         | Clients  | Targeted Deauths | Broadcast Deauths |